ryotah/atcoder-js/README.md

 # AtCoder with JavaScript (Node.js)

-This repogitory is a JavaScript (Node.js) coding environment for for https://atcoder.jp/. <br>
+This repogitory is a JavaScript (Node.js) coding environment for https://atcoder.jp/.
 You can try your code here at first, and then submit your answer to AtCoder.

 ## Getting Started